Kuriankkr/Ohio-State-Listings-Rent-Prediction-Model/readme.md

-# **Ohio State Appartment Rent Prediction Model**
+# **Ohio State Apartment Rent Prediction Model**

 ## Overview
-In the summer of 2020, I was planning to move from my current appartment and I started hunting online for appartment listings around Ohio State University.
+In the summer of 2020, I was planning to move from my current apartment and I started hunting online for apartment listings around Ohio State University.
 While googling, I noticed that multiple websites were putting up the same listing for different prices and I found this to be annoying.
 This little annoyment of mine made me think as to how I wish, there existed a website where I could input my preferences and an accurate estimate of how much rent I should shell out would be predicted.
 Well!
 I decided to  do it myself and this project therefore is the result of a small but significant issue that I thought I could and did resolve.
 I do believe the project has plenty of room for improvement and I shall address some of the issues below.

 **The website can be accesed [here](https://ohio-state-listing-prediction.herokuapp.com/)**